-F. Domestic Partners: (State FMLA definition)
+A. Domestic Partners:

-Registered same-sex domestic partners must meet the following requirements:

-a.
-Be at least 18 years old and competent to consent to the relationship
+- Registered same-sex domestic partners must meet the following requirements: - e.
+Be at least 18 years old and competent to consent to the relationship - d.

-- b.
 Not married or in a domestic partnership with anyone else

-- c.
+- e.
 Reside together

-- d.
+- .
 Not related closer than second cousins

-- e.
+- .
 Be members of the same-sex

-- f.
+- .
 Have registered their domestic partnership with the Register of Deeds in the county in which they reside